laowantong/paroxython/docs/md/pipeline_documentation.md

     2. If the input is a taxon pattern, all the taxa matching this pattern are added to the body of imparted knowledge.
     3. Otherwise, the body of imparted knowledge is unchanged.

+### `"hide"` command

+This is the simplest command of all.
+It merely accumulates the designated taxa, without other effect on the filter.
+In the final stage, the accumulated taxa will be filtered out of the generated tables of recommended programs.
+Note that the learning costs are not affected whatsoever.
+Even if a taxon is hidden, its individual cost continues to contribute towards the total cost of a program.

 ## Semantic triples
 ### Span algebra